Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->
+### Docker-compose orchestrates the connection and communication between the two containers.
+By specifying the ports and the location of the dockerfile
+### the services communicate via FLask api calls and the numbers are serialized into json and sent over the bridged network.
+No volumes were used.
+-- one of the environemtn variables is the default react url
 ### CI/CD Pipeline (YAML Configuration)

 **Explain your CI/CD pipeline:**